A topic from the subject of Physical Chemistry in Chemistry.

 • Quantum mechanics has revolutionized chemistry by providing a deeper understanding of atomic and molecular structure, bonding, and chemical reactions.

 • Quantization of energy: The energy of a particle in a quantum system can only take on certain discrete values, known as energy levels.
-This quantization of energy is a fundamental property of quantum systems.
+This quantization of energy is a fundamental property of quantum systems and is responsible for the discrete spectral lines observed in atomic emission and absorption spectra.

 Quantum Mechanics for Chemists Experiment: Electron Diffraction